Stepheus/Stepheus/README.md

 ###

-<p align="left">⚡I believe web technologies have the power to create connections, between people, machines, or systems.
-The limits of the connection and the complexity of its framework lies solely within the limits of the imagination and abilities of the developers.
+<p align="left">⚡I believe web technologies have the power to create connections.
+These connections could be between people, between tools, or between systems.
+In fact, the limits of the what and how lies solely within the imagination and abilities of those making them.
 I am fascinated by the possibilities.
-Therefore, I walk the road of full stack development with a focus on Backend, DevOps, and then Front End.
+I, therefore, walk the road of fullstack development with experience on FrontEnd,BackEnd, and cloud DevOps.
 I specialize in the Javascript eco-system because I am in love with its versatility and open-source modular composition through npm.⚡</p>

 ###